 Tyson Foods has a huge and growing collection of electronic documents that are used to run the food-processing giant’s everyday operations.
-To increase productivity and make workflows run more smoothly, Tyson deployed KnowledgeLake enterprise content management (ECM) products that work with Microsoft SharePoint Server 2010.
+To increase productivity and make workflows run more smoothly, Tyson deployed KnowledgeLake enterprise content management (ECM) products that work with Microsoft SharePoint.
 The result is a faster, more reliable ECM system than what the company had in the past, allowing an international workforce to be more productive in their daily tasks.

 Tyson Foods is one of the world’s largest manufacturers of processed food products, including chicken, beef, and pork.
 The Arkansas-based Fortune 500 company has about 115,000 employees working out of more than 300 facilities worldwide.